 Customers care deeply about how they are treated by brands.
 In fact, 83% of US adults expressed they care as much about how a brand treats them as what they’re selling.
 A simple thank you from your brand can make the transaction more memorable for a lot of customers.
 If you want to go the extra mile, you can also offer exclusive discounts or pitch special promos for returning customers to show your appreciation for their business.

 6. Update your technology

-Constant advances in technology means businesses now have numerous ways to reach out and address customer needs.
-By updating your technology to multichannel software, you can provide quick support to customers on the channel of their preference.
+Constant advances in technology mean businesses now have numerous ways to reach out and address customer needs.
+By updating your technology to omnichannel software, you can provide quick support to customers on the channel of their preference.
 Incorporating chat on your site to make sure customers are replied to instantly is one way to do this.